Lecture 5 : Navigation

 Let’s add a

-button inside theGroupsPage
+New Postbutton inside theGroupsPage -

 Since the

-, you should use the absolute route to navigate to it (using “//”).
+NewPostPageis part of theTabBar, you should use the absolute route to navigate to it (using “//”).
 Why?
 What happens if we don’t use “//”private async void Btn_AddPost_Clicked(object sender, EventArgs e) { await Shell.Current.GoToAsync($"//Home/AddPost"); }

 Challenge (Easy):